- How do I make an appointment with the Career Center?

 Please refer to our handout on interviewing for further information on how to answer this question and others.

 If I want to work in Israel once I graduate, what do I do?

-Please visit the Finding a Job in Israel section of our website.
+Please visit the Finding Work in Israel and Outside of NYC section of our website.

 Where do I go to get more information about going into health and law?

-In addition to meeting with a career counselor, we recommend that you meet with your pre-health or pre-law advisor so that you can plan accordingly.
+In addition to meeting with a career advisor, we recommend that you meet with your pre-health or pre-law advisor so that you can plan accordingly.
 Click here for information.

 Are there specific issues that could arise for me as an Orthodox Jew in the workplace?

 Yes, there are many specific issues to consider.
 Please read our handout for more information.